Dillweed Namespace Project · Standards-Facing Overview · v1.0.10 · May 2026

 How is the correct capability found?

-Defines authoritative resolution behavior: namespace lookup, relying party routing with trust policy enforcement, deterministic selection across trust tiers, traceable failure semantics, and resolver-side weighting of provisional versus attested tier declarations.
+Defines trust-aware resolution behavior: namespace lookup, relying party routing with trust policy enforcement, deterministic selection across trust tiers, traceable failure semantics, and resolver-side weighting of candidates by attested trust tier under a documented scoring profile.
 Provides verifiable audit trails for resolution decisions.

 Registry Specification — Authoritative Truth Substrate with Cryptographic Binding